joseeden/joeden/docs/001-Personal-Notes/006-Visual-Studio-Code.md

 ## Hidden Files

 Some hidden files normally start with "." and are excluded from view.
-You can more excluded files by:
+You can add more excluded files by:

 - Click gear icon at the bottom left ⚙
 - Select Settings